mumu-1005/pishon/source/_posts/ps-man.md

-               P_WAITING           0x40000      Process has a wait() in progress P_KDEBUG            0x80000        Kdebug tracing on for this process lim      The soft limit on memory used, specified via a call to setrlimit(2). lstart    The exact time the command started, using the `%c' format described in strftime(3). nice      The process scheduling increment (see setpriority(2)). rss      the real memory (resident set) size of the process (in 1024 byte units). start    The time the command started.
-If the command started less than 24 hours ago, the start time is displayed using the ``%l:ps.1p'' format described in strftime(3).
-If the command started less than 7 days ago, the start time is displayed using the ``%a6.15p'' format.
-Otherwise, the start time is displayed using the ``%e%b%y'' format. state    The state is given by a sequence of characters, for example, ``RWNA''.
+               P_WAITING           0x40000      Process has a wait() in progress P_KDEBUG            0x80000        Kdebug tracing on for this process lim      The soft limit on memory used, specified via a call to setrlimit(2). lstart    The exact time the command started, using the `%c‘ format described in strftime(3). nice      The process scheduling increment (see setpriority(2)). rss      the real memory (resident set) size of the process (in 1024 byte units). start    The time the command started.
+If the command started less than 24 hours ago, the start time is displayed using the ``%l:ps.1p‘‘ format described in strftime(3).
+If the command started less than 7 days ago, the start time is displayed using the ``%a6.15p‘‘ format.
+Otherwise, the start time is displayed using the ``%e%b%y‘‘ format. state    The state is given by a sequence of characters, for example, ``RWNA‘‘.
 The first character indicates the run state of the process:
                I       Marks a process that is idle (sleeping for longer than about 20 seconds).
                R       Marks a runnable process.
                S       Marks a process that is sleeping for less than about 20 seconds.
                T       Marks a stopped process.
                U       Marks a process in uninterruptible wait.
-               Z       Marks a dead process (a ``zombie'').
+               Z       Marks a dead process (a ``zombie‘‘).
                Additional characters after these, if any, indicate additional state information:
                +       The process is in the foreground process group of its control terminal.
                <       The process has raised CPU scheduling priority.